Are you doing that COVID test wrong? Experts debate where to stick swab - NewsBreak

 Was it the fact that the test was taken a day later or that it included saliva (or something else) that changed the results?
 There isn’t peer-reviewed science to back up what Wachter and others are doing, but there is anecdotal support from at least a few doctors.

-Eric Feigl-Ding, prominent epidemiologist and former Harvard Medical School professor, advocated for the saliva swabbing method for omicron and told the Washington Post it was supported by a “confluence of data.”How can I tell if I have a cold, the flu or COVID?
+Eric Feigl-Ding, prominent epidemiologist and former Harvard Medical School professor, advocated for the saliva swabbing method for omicron and told the Washington Post it was supported by a “confluence of data.”Here’s when you can end a COVID quarantine

 Michael Mina, also an epidemiologist and Harvard Medical alum, explained on Twitter : “Virus may start further down.
 Throat swab + nasal may improve chances a swab picks up virus.”